npxTSC/Sparklet/README.md

 can't because it includes something unrelated.

 ## FOR DEVS
-To get started, run `npm run prep` to install dependencies and create the required links.
-That's it!
+To get started, run `npm i` to install dependencies That's it!
 Now, you can start typing away!

 	Useful scripts: